Forex Education

 How to set a stop loss on Thinkorswim?

-To select a stop-loss order type, choose from the menu located to the right of the price.
+To select a stop-loss order type, choose from the menu to the right of the price.
 Choose “Buy custom” or “sell custom” order and then select the “stop” option to set stop loss manually.
-Additionally, you can define stop loss as Sell Limit Order set at your target price and a Stop Loss Market Order set at your risk price.
+You can also define stop loss as a Sell Limit Order set at your target price and a Stop Loss Market Order set at your risk price.

 how to set stop loss in thinkorswim